Books with Characters in Their 20s

 Book Summary

-From the ages of 17 to 27, Jubilee has lived in a world of solitude because of a rare allergy to human touch.
+For the last decade, Jubilee has lived in a world of solitude because of a rare allergy to human touch.
 Her last experience in the world lead to a major anaphylactic shock during her first kiss, so it’s safest at home.
 However, when she loses her mother, she decides to reenter the world.

 Their stories are endearing, quirky, and more humorous than you might expect based on each character’s difficult circumstances.